 - establish and maintain an environment where students feel secure, are encouraged to talk, and are listened to - ensure students know that there are adults in the school who they can approach if they are worried - ensure students are taught about safeguarding, including online through various teaching and learning opportunities, as part of providing a broad and balanced curriculum. - Students are taught about how they can keep themselves and others safe, including online.
 To be effective, we present this information in an age-appropriate way.
-We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with additional needs or disabilities. - include opportunities in the SHINE curriculum for students to develop the skills they need to recognise when they are at risk, stay safe from abuse and how to get help when they need it - where we place a student at an alternative provision provider, we will continue to be responsible for the safeguarding of that student and will be satisfied that the placement meets the students needs.
+We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with additional needs or disabilities. - include opportunities in the SHINE curriculum for students to develop the skills they need to recognise when they are at risk, stay safe from abuse and how to get help when they need it - where we place a student at an alternative provision provider, we will continue to be responsible for the safeguarding of that student and will be satisfied that the placement meets the students needs. - The schools ensures safeguarding arrangements are robust for students in Alternative Provision, including regular risk assessments and designated safeguarding contacts

 Preventative education is most effective in the context of a whole-school approach that prepares students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
 We as a school have a clear set of values: Character, Ambition and Civic Virtue which are upheld and demonstrated throughout all aspects of school life.
-These are underpinned by the school behaviour policy and Student Charter.
+These are underpinned by the school behaviour policy and Team Charter.